Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Experiments

-For the polychromatic 3D CBCT reconstructions, DSE and PhILSCAT were each trained on 27 and tested on 3 anthropomorphic phantoms as described in Section \ref{sec:data_generation} with the imaging geometry shown in Fig. \ref{fig:cone_beam_imaging_geom}.
+For the polychromatic 3D CBCT reconstructions, DSE and PhILSCAT were each trained on 27 and tested on 3 anthropomorphic phantoms as described in Section \ref{sec:data_generation} with the imaging geometry shown in Fig. \ref{fig:scatter_analytical_level_illustration}-(b).

-The peak error between the total measurement reconstructions of the three test phantoms and the true primary reconstructions was 1699 HU, or 84\% when normalized by the peak density of 2034 HU in the primary reconstructions, indicating significant degradation due to uncorrected scatter.
+The peak error between the $\tau$-reconstructions of the three test phantoms and the $p$-reconstructions was 1699 HU, or 84\% of the peak density of 2034 HU in the $p$-reconstructions, indicating significant degradation due to uncorrected scatter.

 The average and the peak scatter-to-primary ratios for the three test phantoms were $\operatorname{AVG}_{t,\theta}s(t,\theta)/p(t,\theta) =29\%$, and $\max_{t,\theta} s(t,\theta)/p(t,\theta) = 212\%$, with $\operatorname{AVG}_{t,\theta}s(t,\theta)/p(t,\theta) =79\%$ over areas in the projections where $p(t,\theta) < \sqrt{I_0}$.
 The closer scatter-to-primary ratios in areas with $p(t,\theta) < I_0$ vs. those with $p(t,\theta) < \sqrt{I_0}$ indicate that the scatter signals tend to be smoother for these phantoms compared to the Ti rod experiments in Section \ref{sec:ti_rods_CBCT}.
 Owing to this characteristic, the difference in reconstruction quality between PhILSCAT and DSE, as expressed by the average PSNR and SSIM results for the 3 test phantoms in Table \ref{table:recon_acc_poly_3D_recon_CBCT_med}, is reduced compared to Sec.~\ref{sec:ti_rods_CBCT}.
 Still, PhILSCAT suppresses the peak error $20\%$ better than DSE, and does better in terms of PSNR and MAE on average.